fmr-sesc/FMRCompanion_C/README.md

   * MAV_2_REMOTE_PRT = 14540 (Set port for companion computer)
   * MAV_2_UDP_PRT = 14540 (Set port for companion computer)
 4. **Setup the ethernet network**<br />
-  In QGroundcontrol click on QGroundcontrol symbol --> Analyze Tools --> MAVLink Console and enter:
+  In QGroundcontrol click on QGroundcontrol symbol --> Analyze Tools --> MAVLink Console and enter (note that the configuration is stored on the microsd card so if the corresponding "net.cfg" file is deletede the setup has to be repeated):
   ```sh
   echo DEVICE=eth0 > /fs/microsd/net.cfg
   echo BOOTPROTO=static >> /fs/microsd/net.cfg